Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 ## Basic ShaderLab structure

-Unity shader assets are written in a Unity-specific language called [ShaderLab](https://docs.unity3d.com/Manual/SL-Shader.html).
+Unity shaders are written in a Unity-specific language called [ShaderLab](https://docs.unity3d.com/Manual/SL-Shader.html).

 The shader in this example has the following blocks: